Wheaton, Illinois: Public library

 The Wheaton Public Library is frequently ranked as one of the top ten libraries in the nation compared to other libraries serving similarly sized populations.
 In 2006, a three-story addition was added, followed by significant renovations which were completed in 2007, to bring the square footage up from 74,000 to 124,000.
 The annual public library budget in 2018 was $4.084 million.
 As of 2019, the total circulation was 1,013,326, the number of items in the collection was 262,745, and the number of visitors was 525,711.
 The previous public library was converted into the DuPage County Historical Museum, between 1965 and 1967.

-In May 2016, the library opened Café on the Park, a small restaurant located just inside the Wheaton Public Library's park-side (west) entrance.
+In May 2016, the library opened The Bean Café, a small coffee shop located just inside the Wheaton Public Library's park-side (west) entrance.